Rabid foxes rampant in Canada's Arctic this winter | CBC News

 "Wild canids don't tend to tolerate each other very well and they will compete for the same prey and they will actively kill each other."

-Red fox would "probably be a good host" for rabies in the North, she says, though they're less likely to wander across the sea ice and spread infection to other regions.
+The red fox would "probably be a good host" for rabies in the North, she says, though they're less likely to wander across the sea ice and spread infection to other regions.

 Early warnings